dbrgn/collectd-python-plugins/README.md

 - `cpu_temp.py`: Report the CPU temperature.
 Tested on a Raspberry Pi 3.
 - `sht21.py`: Measure temperature and relative humidity from a Sensirion SHT21 sensor connected via I²C.
+Calculate dew point and absolute humidity.
 Tested on a Raspberry Pi 3.

 For more information, please refer to [my blogpost](https://blog.dbrgn.ch/2017/3/10/write-a-collectd-python-plugin/).